PhD in Information Science and Learning Technologies

 |Coordinated coursework related to an area of emphasis outside IS_LT and research courses selected in consultation with your program committee||9|

 Course work, internships and independent study projects support the achievement of these competencies, and your program centers on producing a portfolio of achievements indicating that the competencies have been attained.
 While course work supports production of the portfolio, we encourage students to develop products that cut across several courses, resulting in products that are personally satisfying, solve real problems and represent high quality work.
-We are particularly interested in products developed in collaboration with other students, practicing professionals and others beyond our program and campus.
+We are particularly interested in products developed in collaboration with other students, faculty, practicing professionals and others beyond our program and campus.

 Sample Plan of Study